TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod/Wizards.rst

 ..  versionchanged:: 13.0
     New content elements added via TCA to the :ref:`items <t3tca:columns-select-properties-items>` of field :sql:`CType`
-    of table :sql:`tt_content` are automatically added to the newContentElement wizard.
+    of table :sql:`tt_content` are automatically added to the New Content Element Wizard.
 The following page TSconfig can be used to override values set via TCA.

 ..  confval-menu::